 - Full tuition benefits depending on the student’s merit and grades

 - Monthly stipends for living expenses

 - The student enrolls and takes classes at Dominican and participates in the ROTC program through the University of California Berkeley (Cal), or the University of San Francisco (USF).

-- Cal offers Air Force, Army, and Navy ROTC programs
+- Cal offers an Air Force, Army, and Navy ROTC program

 - USF offers an Army ROTC program